 Pottery Maker Job Outlook

-Examining craft artists, the BLS predicted 1% job growth during the ten years between 2014 and 2024.
+Examining craft artists, the BLS predicted no job growth during the ten years between 2018 and 2028.
 Unfortunately for pottery makers, the art industries that were expected to experience the highest rate of job growth were not directly related to the ceramics industry.
-As of May 2015, BLS records indicated that craft artists, including pottery makers, reported earning an annual median salary of $30,720.
+As of May 2018, BLS records indicated that craft artists, including pottery makers, reported earning an annual median salary of $34,240.
 During that same year, most of these artists worked independently or were employed in the clay product and refractory manufacturing industry.

 Although there is no standard educational requirement for pottery makers or other craft artists, the BLS noted that well-trained workers with diverse artistic backgrounds stand a better chance at competing for employment.
 Individuals can choose undergraduate degree programs in ceramics, but there are also ceramics training workshops run by community and private organizations.
 Undergraduate degree courses provide students with skills-based lessons, such as wheel shaping, hand molding, relief-mold construction and kiln safety.
 Students also learn about monitoring clay thickness, making uniform pottery shapes, clay carving skills and glazing techniques.